kubernetes/dashboard/README.md

 manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

-## Users questionnaire
-Fill out the form to prioritize our work and help us make the UI better: http://goo.gl/forms/DloIYjsJBr

 ## Usage

 It is likely that Dashboard is already installed on your cluster.
 To access it navigate in your